Narayani-Julia/crwn-clothing-nara/README.md

 - wherever you want the component to restrict the styling for: <StyledComponent> </StyledComponent>
 as = 'span' if you want to use the properties of a specific tag

+# Targetinig different styled components within each other as selectors
+- ${}{}
-implicit return: () => ();
+- Has to be initialized before accessing it, otherwise error implicit return: () => ();
 explicit return: () => {;;; return();}